 Service Delivery is the office within the uniform operations branch of the RCIPS which oversees the shift scheduling, resources and priorities for front line officers, and is staffed by a chief inspector.
 Chief of Staff Office also falls within the Uniform Branch.

-Chief Superintendent Brad Ebanks leads Uniform and Specialist Operations, which consists of the Air Operations Unit, Firearms Response Unit, K-9, Roads Policing and Traffic Enforcement, Community Policing, Uniform Operations and Operational Support.
+Chief Superintendent Brad Ebanks has strategic lead over Security and Law Enforcement across Uniform and Specialist Operations, which includes the Air Operations Unit, Firearms Response Unit, K-9 Unit, Traffic & Roads Policing Unit, Community Policing the Criminal Investigations Department.

 The Kirkland Nixon Memorial Fire Truck Pull is an event in honour of the late Mr. Kirkland Nixon a former Fire Officer with the Cayman Islands Fire Service.
 This event is a fund raiser in aid of the Special Olympics Cayman Islands Team, who will be r